 So, why not try it yourself – do a good deed and tell no one, not even the person it was done for.
 Keep the memories of each one with you as something personal to look back on and be proud of.

-When choosing what to do, remember this: there is no right answer when trying to determine how good a good deed is.
+When choosing which anonymous acts of kindness to do, remember this: there is no right answer when trying to determine how good a good deed is.
 No good deed automatically beats another one as you can’t predict the downstream effects – your small good deed could start a profoundly positive chain reaction.
 It’s not about doing everything, it’s about doing something.
 That’s so much better than nothing.

 As Seneca said, wherever there is a person, there is an opportunity for kindness, so there is no shortage of good deeds that can be done on a daily basis.
 But if you’re in need of inspiration, here are some ideas: